motion/orbit/notes/next-andrey.md

 ---

+## Onboarding plan

+1. Get app running - Runthrough of some code together
+2. Go over some of the "far flung" ideas to be on same page
+3. Start a document organizing high level ideas

+## Get feedback

+I'd like you to have time to get familiar with the app and explicitly give feedback.
+I know you have years of interesting experience and probably have many patterns, tools, refactors, etc you recommend.

+In general, want to always work by collaborating on feedback in planning stage!

+---

 Goal #1: Getting Apps to build/share

 1. A way to publish and receive published apps (npm powered, like vscode)